 Byron Community Primary School is an exceptional school and a leader in the provision of holistic and innovative education.
 We are dedicated to establishing enduring and strong connections within the school and the local community.
 Our school strives to maximise every child’s potential, providing a well-balanced and high quality teaching program in close cooperation with parents.
-We teach the NSW Board of Studies curriculum with a fresh, engaging and progressive approach.
+We teach the NSW Education Standards Authority curriculum with a fresh, engaging and progressive approach.

 “We have been at BCPS for almost two years and still can’t believe our good fortune.
 Almost without exception my son tells me his day was “fantastic, perfect, great, fun… really, really good!”